harveymmangisa1/studio/project_summary.md

-# Project Summary: StockPaEasy
+# Project Summary: paeasybooks

-This is a Next.js application named "StockPaEasy" built with TypeScript.
+This is a Next.js application named "paeasybooks" built with TypeScript.
 It appears to be an inventory and sales management tool.

 ## Key Features